avabellaw/my-recipe/readme.md

         * Dietary tag input with the placeholder "Add dietary filters".
         * All the dietary tags that are displayed as inputs by Materialize.
     * Materialize uses JavaScript to create the violating nodes from my select element.
-    * The original select tag, that they're based off, have got ID and name attributes.
+    * The original select tag, which they're based on, has ID and name attributes.
     * It is not possible to add the ID and name fields without doing so manually using JavaScript.